-The element in this comparison is the transferring ideas on the relationship between network structure and "function" in the social context to the more difficult to think about biological context.
+The goal of this comparison is the transfer of ideas on the relationship between network structure and "function" from a social context to a less intuitive biological context.
 This underscores a more general point: Lying at the heart of deciphering biological networks mediated by mechanistic interactions is this mapping between architecture and function.
 The mapping points to simple biological circuits that solve common functional problems – effectively a component toolbox for systems biology [39].
-As it is in general very hard to define a “function”, comparison with various technological or engineered components with basic and well-defined functions is particularly insightful.
-As an example, we are familiar with electronic oscillators, in which two essential elements are a source of negative feedback and a source of time delay.
-Indeed, this is true also for a biochemical oscillator.
-Nevertheless, different oscillators (e.g. for circadian rhythms, for cell cycle, or from various organisms) have a certain level of variation because of additional design objectives or strategies.
-This is just like the case that not all electronic devices use the same oscillator design because of other design objectives.
-The striking similarity between biological systems and technological systems has long been identified.
-A decade ago, Uri Alon pointed out several common design principles in biological and engineering networks such as modular organization and robustness to perturbation [41].
-Robustness is obviously a preferred design objective because it makes a system tolerate stochastic fluctuations, either intrinsically or from external sources.
+As it is often hard to define a “function”, comparison with various technological or engineered components that possess basic and well-defined functions is particularly insightful.
+A decade ago, Uri Alon pointed out several common design principles in biological and engineering networks such as modular organization and robustness to perturbation [40].
+Robustness is a preferred design objective because it makes a system tolerant of stochastic fluctuations, from either intrinsic or external sources.
 Modularity, on the other hand, makes a system more evolvable.
-For instance in software design, modular programming that separates functionality of a program into independent modules connected by an interface is widely practiced [42].
-The same is for biological networks because modules can be readily reused to adapt new functions.
+For instance in software design, modular programming that separates functionality of a program into independent modules connected by an interface is widely practiced [41].
+The same is for biological networks because modules can be readily reused to adapt new functions. [[KKY2all: have cut the oscillator example]]

 Looking for the commonalities and differences between tinkerer and engineer

-The comparison of biological networks and technological networks should best be performed in the light of evolution.
-As Alon highlighted by the phase “the tinkerer as an engineer” [41], it is remarkable that “good engineering solutions” are found in biological systems evolved by random tinkering.
-Indeed, comparison between biological and technological networks should manifest the nature of the two very different approaches: evolution as a tinkerer neither consciously designs components nor systematically builds larger systems— it settles on systems that, historically, conveyed a survival benefit (and if a better way comes along, it will adopt that).
+The comparison of biological and technological networks is best performed in light of evolution.
+As Alon’s phrase “the tinkerer as an engineer” [40] highlights, it is remarkable that “good engineering solutions” are found in biological systems that have evolved by random tinkering.
+Indeed, comparison between biological and technological networks should manifest the nature of these two very different approaches.
+Evolution is a tinkerer that neither consciously designs components nor systematically builds larger systems— it settles on systems that have historically conveyed a survival benefit (and adopts better methods if they come along).
 On the other hand, technological networks are essentially blueprints drawn by engineers who have a grand plan that makes sure everything works harmoniously.
-Biologists often tend to distinguish the two approaches cautiously so as to avoid the notion of intelligent design – the existence of an intelligent agent that constructs living organisms on purpose.
-Nevertheless, the distinction is not clear-cut.
-Both biological networks and man-made technological ones like roadways and electronic circuits are complex adaptive systems; there are plenty of examples showing that many great innovations are results of trial and error, and all technological systems are subjected to selection like users requirements.
-In a recent review, Wagner summarized nine commonalities between biological and technological innovation, such as descent with modification, extinction and replacement, and horizontal transfer [43].
+Biologists often tend to distinguish the two approaches cautiously so as to avoid the notion of intelligent design – the existence of an intelligent agent that constructs living organisms.
+However, the distinction is not clear-cut.
+Both biological networks and man-made technological ones like roadways and electronic circuits are complex adaptive systems; there are plenty of examples showing that many great innovations are results of trial and error, and all technological systems are subjected to selection such as users requirements.
+In a recent review, Wagner summarized nine commonalities between biological and technological innovation, including descent with modification, extinction and replacement, and horizontal transfer [42].
 Thus, to a certain extent, an engineer is a tinkerer (see Box 2).